dev123-sig/tria-frontend-task/README.md

 ## 🎯 Design Decisions

 ### State Management
-- **Context API over Redux**: For this application's scope, Context API provides sufficient state management without the overhead of Redux.
+- **Context API**: For this application's scope, Context API provides sufficient state management.
 It's simpler to set up and maintain for managing contacts, search queries, and UI states.

 ### Component Architecture
 - **Separation of Concerns**: Each component has a single responsibility